PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 ![Judit_vlasz.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670405412419/G4_S_x4by.png align="left")

 I even managed to freak it out, by ordering a horror-story.
 Minor remark: *"set sail from Cirkewwa, bound for the island of Malta." *is incorrect.
-Cirkewwa is on Malta.
-Departing from Cirkewwa and heading to Malta makes no sense.
+Cirkewwa is on the main maltese island (Malta).
+Departing from Cirkewwa and heading to Malta makes no sense in real life.

 ![freak_out.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670414914609/J4arblGM2.png align="left")